-From a dietary standpoint, you want to think of avocados as a fat.
-In other words, if you are trying to add more fruit to your diet, I wouldn’t suggest eating more avocado, but if you are trying to add more healthy fats to your diet, avocados are your best friend.
+From a dietary standpoint, you want to think of avocados as fat.
+In other words, if you are trying to add more fruit to your diet, I wouldn’t suggest eating more avocados, but if you are trying to add more healthy fats to your diet, avocados are your best friend.

 Here are just a few of the many advantages of including avocados in your diet:

 - Heart-healthy – Studies have shown that frequently eating avocado can improve heart disease risk factors like total, “bad” LDL and “good” HDL cholesterol, as well as blood triglycerides.

 - Weight management – Avocados contain a good amount of fiber, which can make you feel satisfied after eating.
 You’ll be less likely to snack on empty calories later.

 - Healthy fats – Avocados don’t just contain any fat.
 The majority of the fat in avocado is oleic acid, which is a monounsaturated fatty acid, that has been associated with reduced inflammation and shown to have beneficial effects on genes linked to cancer.

 - Aid in the absorption of vitamins and minerals – Some nutrients (Vitamins A, D, E and K, antioxidants like carotenoids) need to be combined with fat in order to be absorbed in the body.
 Studies have shown that eating avocado or avocado oil with vegetables can greatly increase the amount of nutrients your body uses.